Plane burns on runway at Tokyo airport after collision, five reported dead

-TOKYO (AP) — A passenger plane collided with a Japanese coast guard aircraft and burst into flames on the runway of Tokyo’s Haneda Airport on Tuesday, officials said.
+TOKYO (AP) — A passenger plane and a Japanese coast guard aircraft collided on the runway at Tokyo’s Haneda Airport on Tuesday and burst into flames.

-NHK TV reported that all occupants of Japan Airlines flight JAL-516, believed to total 379 people, got out safely before the plane was entirely engulfed in flames.
-The Japanese coast guard said the pilot of its plane had escaped.
-NHK reported that the five other crewmembers had been found dead.
+Transport Minister Tetsuo Saito confirmed that all 379 occupants of Japan Airlines flight JAL-516 got out safely before the plane was entirely engulfed in flames.
+The pilot of the coast guard plane also escaped, but five crewmembers died, Saito said.

-Local TV video showed a large eruption of fire and smoke from the side of the Japan Airlines plane as it taxied on a runway.
+Local TV video showed a large eruption of fire and smoke from the side of the Japan Airlines plane as it taxied after landing.
 The area around the wing then caught fire.
 Footage an hour later showed the plane fully on fire.

-NHK TV said the plane was an Airbus A-350 that had flown from Shin Chitose airport, near the city of Sapporo, to Haneda.
+The JAL plane was an Airbus A-350 that had flown from Shin Chitose airport, near the city of Sapporo, to Haneda, the transport minister said.

-Coast Guard spokesperson Yoshinori Yanagishima confirmed the collision between the passenger plane and its flight MA-722, a Bombardier Dash-8.
+Coast Guard spokesperson Yoshinori Yanagishima said its plane was MA-722, a Bombardier Dash-8.
+The plane, which is based at Haneda, had been due to head to Niigata to deliver relief goods to residents affected by a deadly earthquake in the region on Monday that killed at least 48 people.

 Swede Anton Deibe, 17, who was a passenger on the Japan Airlines plane, told Swedish newspaper Aftonbladet that “the entire cabin was filled with smoke within a few minutes.
 We threw ourselves down on the floor.
 Then the emergency doors were opened and we threw ourselves at them.